TAY-Global-Ltd/ak-check-in/README.md

 # ak-check-in

-A system used for a gym to display who has checked in
+A system used for a gym to display who has checked in.

+AK stands for [Artillery Kai](https://www.artillerykai.co.uk), the first gym that will be using this app.

 ## Available Scripts